vmware-tanzu/velero/site/content/docs/main/development.md

 ## Linting

-You can run `make lint` which executes golangci-lint inside the build image, or `make local-lint` which executes outside of the build image.
-Both `make lint` and `make local-lint` will only run the linter against changes.

-Use `lint-all` to run the linter against the entire code base.
+You can run `make lint` (which executes [`golangci-lint`](https://github.com/golangci/golangci-lint)) to run linters against the entire Go code base.

+You can run `make lint-fix` to fix fixable issues found by `make lint`.

-The default linters are defined in the `Makefile` via the `LINTERS` variable.
+The linters, and their settings, are defined in the `.golangci.yaml` file.

-You can also override the default list of linters by  running the command

-`$ make lint LINTERS=gosec`
+Linting is enforced by the project CI through `.github/workflows/pr-linter-check.yml` job.

+Linters settings is verified by `hack/verify-lint-config.sh` and is enforced by the project CI through `.github/workflows/pr-ci-check.yml` job.

+To update `golangci-lint` used by the project, update:
+- `with.version` of golangci/golangci-lint-action in [`.github/workflows/pr-linter-check.yml:19`](https://github.com/vmware-tanzu/velero/blob/main/.github/workflows/pr-linter-check.yml#L19)
+- `golangci-lint` version installed in build-image in [`hack/build-image/Dockerfile:96`](https://github.com/vmware-tanzu/velero/blob/main/hack/build-image/Dockerfile#L96)
+- documentation reference comment in [`.golangci.yaml:1`](https://github.com/vmware-tanzu/velero/blob/main/.golangci.yaml#L1)

 ## Test